runeh/tirbi/README.md

 - [ ] Add non-http logging?
 - [ ] Trace IDs?
 - [ ] Handle the "events" request?
-- [ ] Check if promises.stat always succeeds.
-Use that instead of also exists in that case
 - [x] Make sure we emit types and things
 - [x] Hook up entrypoint etc in package.json
 - [x] Rename storageConfig in config?